Niña Pastori: Discography

 This album won the Latin Grammy for the Best Flamenco Album.
 In this album pop predominates over flamenco.
 Thus, there is a change in the accompaniment of her songs, leaving aside the flamenco guitar and replacing it with the acoustic and electric guitar.

-As Niña Pastori said, "in this new album the songs are made of passion, romance, temptation, blood, sigh, purity, magic, flavor and joy".
+As Niña Pastori said, "on this new album the songs are made of passion, romance, temptation, blood, sigh, purity, magic, flavor and joy".